HaraldUebele/HaraldUebele.github.io/_posts/2021-02-07-maybe learn something new about minikube.md

 That is ancient, `vm-driver` as a parameter has been deprecated for quite some time.

-Initial start of a Minikube clsuter will take some time because it needs to download the Docker image but consecutive starts should be a lot faster.
+Initial start of a Minikube cluster will take some time because it needs to download the Docker image but consecutive starts should be a lot faster.

-But I found more interesting features that I didn't know before:
+I found more interesting features that I didn't know before:

 ## 2. Minikube Service

 The command `minikube service` makes working with Kubernetes services a lot easier.

-1. Get a list of all services, if the service is of type "NodePort", display the URL:
+1. Get a list of all services.
+If the service is of type "NodePort", display the URL:

     ```sh
     minikube service list